rohit-lakhanpal/reason-over-my-data/README.md

    cp .env.sample .env
    ```
    Fill in the required values in the `.env` file, such as your Azure service credentials and connection details.

+4. **Explore Notebooks:**
+    Now that you have setup your environment, you can start exploring notebooks under the following folders:
+    ```
+    L ./001-Build-Inventory/
+    L ./002-Fetch-And-Ingest/
+    L ./003-Build-Evaluation/
+    ```

 With these steps completed, you'll be all set to start using "Reason Over My Data."